 The Sportback body is a bit of an oddity.
 Its main rivals are either offered as a sedan or a more traditional two-door coupe, while the Sportback sits somewhere in between.
 It's not as handsome as the RS5 Coupe, but Audi has managed to work an extra set of doors into the mix without ruining the design.
 In certain colors, the Audi looks relatively sedate and could easily pass as another humdrum sedan.
 Luckily, Audi also offers a few vivid colors that emphasize the lines a little bit better.
 19-inch alloy wheels and LED Matrix-design headlights with Audi laser light are equipped as standard.
-The Ascari launch edition has 20-inch wheels and blue brake calipers, while the Black optic launch edition enjoys a high-gloss black finish for its 20-inch wheels and other high-gloss black exterior elements.
+The Black optic carbon package adds special bi-color 20-inch wheels, carbon exterior exterior trim such as mirrors, the rear diffuser trim, the rear spoiler, and the front and rear spoilers, as well as other high-gloss black exterior elements.

 The Audi RS5 Sportback has a total length of 188.3 inches and a wheelbase of 111.3 inches.
 Other key dimensions include a height of 55.1 inches and a width of 79.9 inches with the mirrors included.
 Compared to the coupe, it's about one inch taller to be more accommodating to rear-seat passengers.
 The addition of two doors increases the curb weight to 4,057 pounds, which is only slightly more than the coupe's 3,990 lbs.
 Partially because of this, the 0-60 mph increases by a split-second.
 Even so, the RS5 Sportback can still sprint to 60 in 3.8 seconds.

 The 2.9-liter twin-turbocharged TFSI V6 powertrain was developed in-house with the help of Porsche.
 The latter company knows a thing or two about performance, and it needed a V6 powerplant for the entry-level Panamera.
 Some might miss the rev-happy, boisterous nature of the 4.2-liter V8, but in our Audi RS5 review, we found that the V6 more than makes up for it by offering loads of torque from low down.
 The engine's output is rated at 444 horsepower and 442 lb-ft of torque, with the latter being available from just 1,900 rm.
 The result is a 0 to 60 mph sprint time of 3.8 seconds and a top speed of 155 mph for the base model, no doubt helped along by Audi's famous quattro all-wheel-drive system.
-The Ascari launch edition will go on to a top speed of 174 mph.
+With the Dynamic Plus package, the RS5 will go on to a top speed of 174 mph.
 The RS5 Sportback uses an eight-speed ZF automatic, which does a magnificent job.
 It's no wonder it's become the go-to gearbox for most manufacturers.

 The Sportback doesn't weigh that much more than the coupe, so the handling characteristics are similar.
 The electrically-assisted steering is accurate but provides little feedback.
 Audis are known for understeering when you push them too hard, but you can easily bypass this by using the slow in, bomb out method.
 Approach a corner at a reasonable pace, and as soon as it's straightened out, you can lean on the gas.
 The quattro system will sort it all out for you.
 The ride is simply too stiff in Dynamic mode, with the RS5 performing at its best in Comfort mode.
 It's not as engaging nor as fun as its rear-wheel-drive competitors, but it is a much easier car to drive quickly.
 If you're a novice driver, the RWD cars will eventually bite you when you start taking liberties.
 The quattro system will work with you rather than against you.

-The 2021 Audi RS5 Sportback has EPA estimates of 18/25/21 mpg across the city/highway/combined cycles.
+The 2022 Audi RS5 Sportback has EPA estimates of 18/25/21 mpg across the city/highway/combined cycles.
 Compared to its six-cylinder competitors, it's on par.
-The Alfa Romeo Giulia has EPA estimates of 17/25/20 mpg, while the new BMW M3 returns a poorer 16/23/19 mpg.
+The Alfa Romeo Giulia has EPA estimates of 17/25/20 mpg, while the new RWD BMW M3 returns a poorer 16/23/19 mpg - and the xDrive AWD M3 Competition is even worse at 16/22/18 mpg.
 The Audi has a 15.3-gallon tank, giving it a range of just over 321 miles in mixed driving conditions.

 Audi is renowned for building some of the best interiors this side of Bentley, Rolls-Royce, and Mercedes-Maybach.
 It has always been a source of great pride, and in our Audi RS5 Sportback review, we found its interior to be yet another one that the German marque can be proud of.
 All the touchpoints have a substantial feel, especially those you interact with most.
 The flat-bottom steering wheel looks magnificent and feels even better.
-The front seats offer a nice balance between comfort and enough bolstering to keep you in place when driving enthusiastically; these seats are power-adjustable and heated.
-New for 2021 is standard seat heating for rear-seat passengers as well.
+The front seats offer a nice balance between comfort and enough bolstering to keep you in place when driving enthusiastically; these seats have a massaging function and are power-adjustable and heated too.
+Since last year, there is standard seat heating for rear-seat passengers as well.

 As one of the halo models in the lineup, and because there is just one trim and not multiple configurations, the RS5 is equipped with many standard features.
-You get that beautiful leather-wrapped, flat-bottom steering wheel, 12-way power-adjustable sport bucket seats, wireless phone charging, dual-zone climate control, and carbon fiber accents.
-On the convenience side, you get a power liftgate and heated front seats.
-The previously optional heated rear seats are now also offered as standard.
-Of course, a range of safety items like a rearview camera, lane departure warning, and a full suite of airbags also form part of the package.
+You get that beautiful leather-wrapped, flat-bottom steering wheel, Nappa leather upholstery, 12-way power-adjustable sport bucket seats, wireless phone charging, dual-zone climate control, and carbon fiber accents.
+On the convenience side, you get a power liftgate and heated front seats and rear seats.
+Of course, a range of safety items like a rearview camera, lane departure warning, and a full suite of airbags also forms part of the package.

 The Audi RS5 Sportback does not have a J.D.
-Power rating, nor does the A5 it's based on.
-According to the NHTSA, the 2019 RS5 Sportback was affected by two recalls.
-The first was for a passenger airbag that may have switched off by itself, while the second was for an incorrect cover on the 12-volt power supply, potentially disrupting the power supply and causing the doors from being unable to be opened from the outside in the event of a crash.
-The RS5 remained recall-free for 2020, and only one recall has been issued for 2021 so far.
-It concerns missing scuff protection on the rear wiring harness.
+Power rating, but the 2022 A5 it's based on achieved a middling 77/100 overall and only 73/100 for quality and reliability.
+According to the NHTSA, the 2021 RS5 Sportback was affected by three recalls.
+The first was for a seat-belt locking retractor that may malfunction, the second was for the possible failure of rear-axle lock nuts, and the third was for the rear-light wiring harness missing the necessary scuff protection.
+The RS5 has remained recall-free so far for 2022.
 Generally, though, the RS5's reliability doesn't appear to be a serious drawback.
 The RS5 is sold with a 12-year/unlimited mileage corrosion warranty, a four-year/50,000-mile powertrain warranty, and a standard four-year/50,000-mile warranty.

 The NHTSA hasn't completed a full crashworthiness test for the RS5 Sportback, but it did attain a five-star rollover score.
-The Audi A5 Sportback on which the RS5 Sportback is based has an overall safety rating of five stars, although it attained just four stars for the frontal crash specifically.
-The IIHS gave the standard 2021 A5 Sportback a Top Safety Pick award, and it received a "good" rating across the board for crashworthiness.
+The 2022 Audi A5 Sportback on which the RS5 Sportback is based has an overall safety rating of five stars, although it attained just four stars for the frontal crash specifically.
+The IIHS gave both the 2021 and 2022 models of the standard A5 Sportback a Top Safety Pick award, and it received a "good" rating across the board for crashworthiness.
 The only anomalies were "acceptable" and "marginal" ratings for the headlights on some of the lesser trim levels, so it does not apply to this RS5.

 As standard the RS5 is equipped with six airbags, adaptive cruise control, lane keep assist, traffic sign recognition, and a head-up display.
 Rear passenger side airbags can also be equipped for a fee of $350.